emahuni/em-async-events/README.md

       replace:             false, // replace/hijack any existing global or local listeners defined earlier.
     },
     stopHere:            false, // stop invoking other callbacks when we hit this listener
-    expire:              0,     // stop listening for the event after this much time (ms)
+    timeout:              0,     // [alias: expire] stop listening for the event after this much time (ms)
-    expiryCallback:      undefined, // call this callback when we stop listening through expire time.
+    timeoutCallback:      undefined, // [alias: expiryCallback] call this callback when we stop listening through expire time.
+    throwOnTimeout:      false,  // throw an exception when the event times out. it will run the timeout callback before throwing exception.
     race: false,              // does race checking for the provided listeners and will discard the other listeners for the first one that gets invoked in the group of listeners.
 This only work when listeners are registered with array notation and for "once" listeners only.
     predicate:             undefined, // function used to check if the payload is what we want before firing the actual callback.
 Function should return boolean true to proceed firing the callback(s) or false, continue listening and just ignore the event for that listener.
     catchUp:             100, // catup time (ms) to consider events that occured earlier; false to disable